Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 The first thing the profiler showed was a lot of time spent in [psycopg/types/datetime.py](https://github.com/psycopg/psycopg/blob/master/psycopg/psycopg/types/datetime.py) — more than 18%!
 As you may noticed, there is no time-related work in the function code.

-"Ah-ha," I said to myself, "You, Tiendil, put a star in the SELECT — you only need two columns, and parsing time is always expensive."
+"Ah-ha," I said to myself, "You, Tiendil, put a star in the SELECT, but you only need two columns, and parsing time values is always expensive."

 And I replaced the star with specific columns: